 When threatened the gills can be retracted into the body as can be seen below.

 Hypselodoris pulchella are commonly seen during the day in Tanzanian waters.
 They are usually seen trailing with one specimen closely following the foot of the specimen in front.
 There seems to be no explanation for the trailing.
 In all probability it enables the larger specimen to find food sources and the smaller specimen following benifits as it uses less effort to do so.
 Whether there is any other advantage to this type of behaviour is open to speculation.
 One could speculate that an evolutionary advantage is obtained by staying in close proximity to a potential mate, given that they are hermaphrodites.
 This proximity then facilitates mating and makes it easier for the mating to take place.
 The need to search for a mate is thus dispensed with and trailing is theoretically more efficient.

 Hypselodoris pulchella is found across the Indian ocean and in the west Pacific.
 They have been seen on mixed rubble and coral areas in Tanzania to depths of 12 meters.

 The Beautiful Hypselodoris feed mainly on certain species of sponge.
 They insert a tube into the sponge and emit fluids which partially digest it.
 This partially digested meal is then sucked into the body for further digestion.

-Nudibranchs are simultaneous hermaphrodites and mating takes place by darting.
-The reproductive organs are on the right side and mating takes place in a head to tail fashion.
-The eggs are laid on a solid substrate and when they hatch the larvae become planktonic before growing into adults.
+They are simultaneous hermaphrodites and mating takes place by connecting the sexual organs which are on the right hand side of the body.
+Once the two organs hook up sperm is transfered across to each specimen.
+Eggs are laid on a solid substrate in a ribbon and when they hatch the larvae become planktonic before growing into adults..
 The egg coils are reddish in colour.